Home Aeronca Stinson ... by John Baker

 The Little Wicomico River lies just off the airstrip to the south.
 A small cove juts north toward the west side of the runway.
 A few of the airstrip residents have lots on the water and a complementary hangar lot adjacent to the runway.

 Over the years, John and Peggy Federhart gradually sold a few lots to selected buyers.
 My wife and I were able to purchase one of the last available lots in 2007.
 In the latter part of that year, we began building a house on the lot.
-A local builder erected the basic house to my specifications, and my wife and I are doing all the interior trim and finish work.
-As of January, 2010, the house is about 95% complete and the hangar, begun in the fall of 2009, is under construction.
-It is a work in progress, but we are pleased with the results so far.
-The first photo above was taken on November 6, 2009 from across the runway, with a visiting Stinson in the foreground.
-The aerial photo was taken on 11/8/09.
+We began the hangar in 2009.

 Residents of the airport community share in the maintenance of the airstrip.
 Above, Mike Roe takes a turn at cutting the grass.
-Mike is restoring a C-170B in his hangar on the west side of the runway.
+Mike has a beautiful Stinson in his hangar now, and has owned several planes over the years.
 That's my Chief parked temporarily in Mike's hangar.
 Hangars serve as gathering spots for airport residents.
 Left to right in photo above: Don Johnson, Mike Roe, Rita Johnson.

 September 30, 2006.
 Mike and Dee Roe depart in their Cessna 170B.
-This photo taken prior to the current restoration.
 On the right, VA99 resident John Haszard departs in his Cessna 180.
 In addition to the Cessna, John has a number of interesting projects in his hangar.

 September 20, 2006.
 After a flight, Mike puts the C-170 to bed for the night.